Jaysmito101/TerraForge3D/README.md

 * Generte 3D Terrain Procedrally using Perlin Noise
 * Export Terrain mesh as OBJ
+* Layer several noise layers
-* You can write and test your own shaders!
+* You can write and test your own shaders
-* Test under different lighting!
+* Test under different lighting
 * A basic 3D viewer!

 # Screenshots